 “No preference.
 I think they both bring something unique to the table.
 I always try to keep my options open when it comes to video games.
 I never try to judge a game by its cover, if you will.
 I can say I have enjoyed both mainstream titles as well as indie games.”

-What I like about Mike’s answer to that question is that it proves that he likes to keep things diverse; and I believe that is the best way to go.
+What I like about Mike’s answer to that question is that it proves that he likes to keep things diverse, and I believe that is the best way to go.
 Especially as some analysts actually believe that indie games may be the bigger part of the future of the industry as a whole.

 Admittedly, after having read his answer, and with him talking about Grand Theft Auto V in that context, it does make me want to try it out more.
-But more importantly, Mike’s answer also emphasized his belief of the importance of substance in gameplay, which I very much share.
+But more importantly, Mike’s answer also emphasized his belief in the importance of substance in gameplay, which I very much share.

 Do you explore horror in other media as well as video games?

 “Oh yeah!
 I’m a big horror movie fan.
 I love any and all scary movies.
-Whether its well made, low budget B movies, Universal Classics, Japanese Kaiju, Suspense (a la Hitchcock), Thrillers, 80’s gore movies… You name it!
+Whether it’s well made, low budget B movies, Universal Classics, Japanese Kaiju, Suspense (a la Hitchcock), Thrillers, 80’s gore movies… You name it!
 I love my scary movies.”

 In all honesty, I don’t think I’ve indulged in enough horror films, and I wouldn’t mind doing that more than playing survival horror games.
 At least with films, I wouldn’t have so many things to complain about, as with survival horror games, and I would find it much easier to appreciate them for what they are.

 I can see where Mike was coming from with his interest in the tragic monster or villain.
-That’s the whole reason why I believe Mr. Freeze is the best Batman villain, because his intentions are innocent even if his methods aren’t.
+That’s the whole reason why I believe Mr. Freeze is the best Batman villain because his intentions are innocent even if his methods aren’t.
 But I think the scariest character in the original Texas Chainsaw Massacre is the Granddad by far.

 If you can remember, what is the worse nightmare you’ve ever had?